MarcusK00/MaturixShiftApp/README.md

 # 🕒 Shift Management App

-A robust desktop application for managing employee data and shift schedules.
+A desktop application for managing employee data and shift schedules.
 Built by a team of six developers and deployed in production, this WPF-based CRUD tool features real‑time updates, intuitive UI, and seamless stakeholder‑driven workflows.
 Made for a school project.

 ---
 ![createUs](https://github.com/user-attachments/assets/22332d69-c87a-4667-b8b3-6bdac3106d0d)